pivotal/docs-tap/app-live-view/install.hbs.md

 ## <a id='overview'></a>Overview

-Application Live View includes four packages you can install.
+Application Live View includes four packages you must install.
 The following table lists these packages and shows the Tanzu Application Platform profiles each package is included in.

 <table>